 If you join this study, you will have two study visits during your pregnancy, two study visits in the first year after your baby is born, and then one study visit each year after your child turns one year old.

-You may be able to join this study if you are at least 16 years old and less than 20 weeks pregnant.
-You also must be able to speak English or Spanish.
+You may be able to join this study if you are a pregnant woman that is at least 16 years old.
+You must be less than 20 weeks pregnant at the time you join the study.
+You also must be able to read, write, and speak in English or Spanish.

 Protocol Number: 23-1622